What's a computer? No, seriously, what is it?

 On the iPad, you have access to an excellent library of apps that all look and feel great.
 There's far less wonkiness, and even on the lowest-end base iPad, apps still run with ease.

-iOS 13 brings desktop browsing to the iPad
+iOS 13 brought desktop browsing to the iPad

 For years and years, one of the most notable downsides to the iPad was that it didn't offer desktop-class web browsing.
 Apple's Safari works well, but up until recently, you've been limited to only being able to access mobile versions of websites on the iPad.

-Safari is still the default web browser on the iPad with iOS 13, but it now operates as a desktop browser — just like it does on a Mac.
+Safari is still the default web browser on the iPad with iOS 13 and future versions, but it now operates as a desktop browser — just like it does on a Mac.

 Websites are optimized correctly for touch and easy to navigate, but you now get the same experience you would on your regular computer and not a stripped-down mobile version.
 This is hugely beneficial and makes using the iPad for work/school infinitely better.